dittttt/Samurai-Fighting-Game/README.md

 ---

-> Project Misty is a passion project — gritty, responsive, and sword-slashy.
-Progress is logged below and updated regularly.
+> Project Misty: Initially a college project, now a passion project — rewarding, responsive, and sword-slashy.
+Progress is logged above and updated regularly.
 ```